processone/docs.ejabberd.im/content/admin/configuration.md

 This module implements a service for Extended Stanza Addressing ([`XEP-0033`][109])

+### Enabling multicast

+Edit ejabberd.yml and add the module to the list of modules:

+    mod_multicast: []

-Configurable options:
+### Configurable options

-**`host`**: Define the hostname of the service.
+- **`host`**: Define the hostname of the service.
 Default value: "multicast.SERVER"

-**`access`**: Specify who can send packets to the multicast service.
+- **`access`**: Specify who can send packets to the multicast service.
 Default value: all

-**`limits`**: Specify a list of custom limits which override the default ones defined in XEP-0033.
+- **`limits`**: Specify a list of custom limits which override the default ones defined in XEP-0033.
-    Limits are defined with this syntax: {Sender_type, Stanza_type, Number}
+    Limits are defined per sender type and stanza type, where:
-    Where:
-    Sender_type can have values: local or remote.
+  - The sender type can be: local or remote.
-    Stanza_type can have values: message or presence.
+  - The stanza type can be: message or presence.
-    Number can be a positive integer or the key word infinite.
+  - The number can be a positive integer or the key word infinite.
-    Default value: []
+  - Default values:

+	local:
+	  message: 100
+	  presence: 100
+	remote:
+	  message: 20
+	  presence: 20

-Example configuration:
+### Example configuration

 	# Only admins can send packets to multicast service
 	access_rules:
 	  multicast: